 Machiavelli (1469 – 1527), was the son of a lawyer of moderate means, essentially middle class, whose main contribution to his son was to educate him well.
 Even then, despite this good education, Machiavelli the so called “philosopher” never learned Greek, which was the language of the student of philosophy and of philosophers of the time, so this says much as to his philosophical leanings and/or inclinations.
 Are you following, Wikipedia?

-Now, anyone with a good education was GUARANTEED employment by the State, albeit a low paid one.
-So why did Machiavelli accept the position of a low paid clerk?
+Now, anyone with a good education was GUARANTEED employment by the State, albeit not necessarily a highly paid one.
+So why did Machiavelli accept the position of a lowly paid clerk?
 He needed the money as was the case throughout his whole life.
 In other words, he NEVER had any money because he never had positions important enough which might have facilitated the creation of wealth!

 It was in 1498 that Machiavelli eventually managed to get appointed as a secretary and Second Chancellor becoming a senior civil servant at last.
 For fourteen years he had mainly diplomatic responsibilities serving executive committees of government, with no authority to act on his own initiative.

 In 1512 the Medici defeated the Republicans and returned to power so Machiavelli, a DEDICATED REPUBLICAN found himself out of work.
 In fact, in 1513 he was tortured by the Medici, on suspicion of treason, but was eventually allowed to retire to his family property just outside Florence.

 His correspondence with third parties shows that he was desperate to get back into employment and to that end, he needed to get on the good books of the Medici.
 It was at this time, in 1513, that he wrote The Prince which he dedicated first to Giuliano de’ Medici and later changed the dedication to Lorenzo de’ Medici.
 He eventually slowly managed to be introduced to the Medici family.